GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
 >
-> ~ *Ted Nelson*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts